MicrosoftDocs/VBA-Docs/api/Word.UndoRecord.StartCustomRecord.md

 |**Name**|**Required/Optional**|**Data Type**|**Description**|
 |:-----|:-----|:-----|:-----|
 | _Name_|Optional| **String**|Specifies the name of the custom undo record.
 This string is limited to 64 characters.
 If a longer string is supplied, the string is truncated to 64 characters.

+> [!NOTE]
- **Note**  If this parameter is omitted or is an empty string, Word uses the name of the first command executed as the name of the undo record.
+> If this parameter is omitted or is an empty string, Word uses the name of the first command executed as the name of the undo record.

 |